 A secured credit card helps you build credit like any other credit product.
 Here are some tips on how to use your secured credit card to build credit:

-- Establish a payment history – Don’t simply have your secured credit card tucked away, use it sparingly each month to build up your payment history.
+- Establish A Payment History – Don’t simply have your secured credit card tucked away, use it sparingly each month to build up your payment history.

-Best Secured Credit Cards
+Credit Reporting And Secured Credit Cards

-How Do You Apply for a Secured Credit Card?
+How Do You Apply For A Secured Credit Card?